rreece/rreece.github.io/outline-of-philosophy/statistics.md

     -   Fisher significance of the null hypothesis ($p$-values)
         -   On an absolute criterion for fitting frequency curves. [^Fisher1912]
         -   Frequency distribution of the values of the correlation coefficient in samples of indefinitely large population. [^Fisher1915]
+        -   On the "probable error" of a coefficient of correlation deduced from a small sample [^Fisher1921] - definition of *likelihood*
 -   [Neyman, Jerzy (1894-1981)](https://en.wikipedia.org/wiki/Jerzy_Neyman)
 -   [Pearson, Egon (1895-1980)](https://en.wikipedia.org/wiki/Egon_Pearson)
     -   Neyman-Pearson confidence intervals with fixed error probabilities (also $p$-values but considering two hypotheses involves two types of errors)